Hrovatin/Hrovatin.github.io/_tabs/about_blog.md

 ## Acknowledgements

-I am grateful to past support from Joachim Herz Stiftung via Add-on Fellowships for Interdisciplinary Life Science that sponsored some of my illustration tools.
+I am grateful for past support from Joachim Herz Stiftung via Add-on Fellowships for Interdisciplinary Life Science that sponsored some of my illustration tools.